Bogdan Kiselevich

-Bogdan Alexandrovich Kiselevich (Богдан Александрович Киселевич) (born 14 February 1990) is a Russian professional ice hockey defenceman currently playing for CSKA Moscow in the Kontinental Hockey League (KHL).
+Bogdan Alexandrovich Kiselevich (Богдан Александрович Киселевич) (born 14 February 1990) is a Russian professional ice hockey defenceman currently playing for HC Neftekhimik Nizhnekamsk in the Kontinental Hockey League (KHL).
 He has formerly played in the National Hockey League (NHL) with the Florida Panthers.

 Playing career

-Kiselevich played spent his youth career with HC Severstal Cherepovets.
+Kiselevich spent his youth career with HC Severstal Cherepovets.
 Subsequently, he played nine seasons for Severstal in the KHL.
 On 9 May 2014, Kiselevich was traded to powerhouse CSKA Moscow.
 He subsequently agreed to a new two-year contract.

-On 2 June 2018, Kiselevich as a free agent signed a one-year, one-way contract with the Florida Panthers of the NHL for the 2018–19 season.
+On 2 June 2018, Kiselevich, as a free agent, signed a one-year, one-way contract with the Florida Panthers of the NHL for the 2018–19 season.
 After attending the Panthers 2018 training camp, Kiselevich made the opening season roster, he made his NHL debut with Florida in a 3–2 defeat to the Vancouver Canucks at the BB&T Center in Sunrise, Florida on October 13, 2018.
 In his second game he registered his first point, an assist on a goal by Evgenii Dadonov, in a 6–5 shootout loss to the Philadelphia Flyers on October 16, 2018.
 Kiselevich rotated among the Panthers depth defenseman to appear in 32 games for 8 assists.
 At the trade deadline on 25 February 2019, he was traded by the Panthers to the Winnipeg Jets.
 Kiselevich joined the Jets, serving as a healthy scratch for the remainder of the regular season and playoffs.

-On 1 July 2019, Kiselevich left the Jets and the NHL as a free agent, opting to return to the KHL with former club CSKA Moscow, on a three-year contract.
+On 1 July 2019, Kiselevich left the Jets and the NHL as a free agent, opting to return to the KHL with his former club, CSKA Moscow, on a three-year contract.

+After playing out the final two seasons of his contract with Avangard Omsk, Kiselevich left as a free agent and was signed to a one-year contract for the 2024–25 season with HC Neftekhimik Nizhnekamsk on 28 July 2024.